 The first sunset ball pythons went for tens of thousands of dollars.
 But because we’re still within the first few generations, they’re still scarce.

-They still command prices of $15,000 to $20,000 on stores like MorphMarket.
-You’d be hard pressed to find another general morph like this that commands such a high price.
+They still command prices of $15,000 to $20,000 in stores like MorphMarket.
+You’d be hard-pressed to find another general morph like this that commands such a high price.

 Pinstripe Ball Python

 Pinstripe ball pythons were first bred back in the early ‘00s, again by BHB Reptiles.
-They vary between a light and dark background color—but it’s not their color that gives them their name.
-Their pattern is much, much thinner than that of other ball pythons.
+They vary between a light and dark background color, but it’s not their color that gives them their name.
+Their pattern is much thinner than that of other ball pythons.

-When they were first introduced, like the other snakes in this list, pinstripes could only be bought for tens of thousands of dollars.
-Today you can find them for under $100 in some cases!
+When they were first introduced, pinstripes could only be bought for tens of thousands of dollars.
+Today, you can find them for under $100.